ccgargantua/wce-devops/doc/contribution-styleguide.md

 ## Disclaimer

-This document is a work in progress.
-If you are unfamiliar with Git, you should at least consult the [quickstart](./quickstart.md) guide and the [additional resources](./README.md/#additional-resources) highlighted in the [README](./README.md).
+This document is a work in progress as the scope of the project is still in development.
+If you are unfamiliar with Git, or this project as a whole, you should consider referencing our [README](./README.md).

 ## Overview

-Our contribution philosphy aims to provide a simple method of collarboarting on code that is both intuitive and thorough.
-For that reason, we will not be re-inventing the wheel, but integrating the existing Trunk-Based Development strategy. **For a large, detailed collection of documentation on T-BD, look [here](https://trunkbaseddevelopment.com/)**.
-This document will detail the most important aspects of the strategy as it relates to American Sound's open source and proprietary code bases.
+WCE-Devops aims to develop and implement a Continuous Integration/Continuous Deployment (CI/CD) pipeline with reusable programming templates for courses within the College of Computing.
+More information regarding templates and build system can be found [here](./templates.md).

 ## Versioning